Mariusmarten/mariusmarten.github.io/about.md

   - experienced in LaTeX/Overleaf

 ### Teaching
-  - TA for the course 'Brain' for AI students (2020)
+  - teaching assistant for the course 'Brain' for A.I. students (2020)